xenago/nix-scripts/vpn/README.md

     server_url: https://headscale.domain.com
     listen_addr: 0.0.0.0:8080
     metrics_listen_addr: 0.0.0.0:9090
+    # grpc is optional and not enabled by default, can omit this
     grpc_listen_addr: 0.0.0.0:50443
     # The default /var/lib/headscale path is not writable in the container
     noise:
       private_key_path: /etc/headscale/noise_private.key
     derp: